riot/riot.github.io/documentation.md

 </h3>
 ```

-Expressions are 100% javascript.
+Expressions are 100% JavaScript.
 A few examples:

 ```js
 { title || 'Untitled' }